infinum/rails-handbook/Migrations.md

 ## Schema migrations

-The [Rails Migrations Guide](http://edgeguides.rubyonrails.org/active_record_migrations.html) does a very good job at explaining how schema migrations work in rails.
+The [Rails Migrations Guide](http://edgeguides.rubyonrails.org/active_record_migrations.html) does a very good job at explaining how schema migrations work in Rails.

 I would just like to point out that you can [pass modifiers](http://edgeguides.rubyonrails.org/active_record_migrations.html#passing-modifiers) when you are generating migrations from the command line.
-Not many people know of this.
+Not many people know this.

 ## Data migrations